Professional, teaching and research staff appointments

 - Your Recruitment Administrator will process the offer details and will obtain the relevant approvals.

-- Once the offer is approved and where pre-employment checks have not yet been completed, HR will establish if you wish them to issue a conditional offer subject to the above checks, and including terms and conditions, within 2 days to ensure that the candidate knows that they have been successful in securing employment.
+- Once the offer is approved and where pre-employment checks have not yet been completed, HR will extend a conditional offer subject to the above checks, and including terms and conditions, to ensure that the candidate knows that they have been successful in securing employment.
 In some cases HR may issue a conditional contract of employment.